iyyel/rust-chat/README.md

-# rust-chat
+# rust-chat-server
-Attempt at creating an asynchronous chat-server and client in Rust.
+Attempt at creating an asynchronous chat-server in Rust.
+Sample client in Rust available.